obreo/Cloud-Resume-Challenge/README.md

 		</script>
 ```

-## CodeCommit - CI CD
+## CodePipeline - CI CD

-I used code commit to automate deployment of the static pages:
+I used Code Pipeline to automate deployment of the static pages:

 1. Create a Github repository and set the ssh credintials of your local machien to the github account.

 2. upload your files using git, as instructed by the repository's page.

-3. Using codecommit, from code pipeline, add the respository and choose the source of S3 bucket and apply the pipeline.
+3. Using Code pipeline, add the respository and choose the source of S3 bucket and apply the pipeline.
 Now any change in the repository will change the s3 buvket files automatically.